fcn06/swarm/README.md

 *   **Code Refactoring:** Continuously improving code clarity and maintainability (e.g., refactoring of `simple_a2a_agent` is the next task).
 *   **Unit Tests:** Enhancing robustness and reliability across the codebase.

 We're eager for your comments, suggestions, and contributions!
-Whether it's a bug report, a feature idea, or a pull request, your input helps shape the future of Swarm.rs.
+Whether it's a bug report, a feature idea, or a pull request, your input helps shape the future of Swarm.
 Join our community and help us build the next generation of intelligent agent orchestration!

 ## **🙏 Special Thanks**